Gary Eikenberry Consulting

 Tips for Safe Computing

-Whatever your operating system or computing environment, a few simple habits can help protect you from malware and other threats which can transform your computer into a portal into a nightmare of hijacked email, ransomed data, stolen passwords or even stolen identities and other disasters.
+Whatever your operating system or computing environment, a few simple habits can help protect you from malware and other threats which can transform your computer into a nightmare morass of hijacked email, ransomed data, stolen passwords or even stolen identities and other disasters.
 Just as Gary tells students in his self-defence and street-proofing classes, our purpose here isn't to make you paranoid, but to arm you with information and techniques to make you safer.

 - I'm not using Windows so I'm safe: Not exactly.
-While MS Windows has a reputation of being more vulnerable no operating system is 100% safe.
-Apple's Mac-OS and iOS as well as Android and Linux have been getting a lot more attention from the purveyors of malware, ransomware, spyware and other nasty things that can compromise your computer or other connected device.
+While MS Windows has a reputation of being more vulnerable, no operating system is 100% safe.
+Apple's Mac-OS and iOS as well as Android, Chrome OS and Linux have been getting a lot more attention from the purveyors of malware, ransomware, spyware and other nasty things that can compromise your computer or other connected device.
 Besides having your operating system targeted you should be concerned about "operating system agnostic" security threats which exploit weaknesses via a web browser, without regard to the operating system.

 - Updates: Operating system and software security updates and patches are usually issued after a vulnerability has been identified and they certainly aren't unique to the Windows "ecosystem."
 Once an update or patch is issued anyone looking to exploit vulnerabilities who didn't know about it before becomes aware of it.
 The longer you delay in installing available updates and patches, the more vulnerable you become.